Reckoning With a Powerful Man's Bad Behavior

 Leon also ribbed me about my sex life, which was more than a little awkward once my husband-to-be joined the staff.
 And while my partner’s presence kept Leon in check in some ways, it also gave him another avenue of teasing.
 He repeatedly suggested that, before I officially got hitched, he and I needed to go out on a proper date so I could slip into something super sexy and we could paint the town red.
 (Never happened.)

 Of course, any sort of sexy talk would do.
-Seyward Darby, the executive editor of The Atavist Magazine, who held a couple of different editorial positions at The New Republic between 2008 and 2011, recalls a 2009 column Leon wrote on circumcision, its place in Jewish culture, and its effects (or lack thereof) on male pleasure.
-Leon sent her the document, titled “foreskin,” and then went into her office to watch her read it: “When I told him that the word ‘foreskin’ as a document title had raised my eyebrows, he said sarcastically, ‘Oh, report me to HR!’
+Seyward Darby, the executive editor of The Atavist Magazine, who held a couple of different editorial positions at the New Republic from 2008 to 2011, recalls a 2009 column Leon wrote on circumcision, its place in Jewish culture, and its effects (or lack thereof) on male pleasure.
+Leon sent her the document, titled “foreskin,” and then went into her office to watch her read it: “When I told him that the word foreskin as a document title had raised my eyebrows, he said sarcastically, ‘Oh, report me to HR!’
 Then he left.
-In the same timeframe, he gave a fellow female colleague ‘a book of portraits of Jesus with hard-ons.’
+In the same time frame, he gave a fellow female colleague ‘a book of portraits of Jesus with hard-ons.’
 He told her to ‘take it home and really have fun with it tonight.’”

-Eliza Gray, a freelance writer, had a similar experience in 2010, early in her tenure as a reporter-researcher at The New Republic: “Leon suggested I come see him so we could fact-check his column together, which is strange, since the process doesn’t require in-person communication.
+Eliza Gray, a freelance writer, had a similar experience in 2010, early in her tenure as a reporter-researcher at the New Republic: “Leon suggested I come see him so we could fact-check his column together, which is strange, since the process doesn’t require in-person communication.
 The piece must have mentioned something about art or beauty, because he picked up an art book and showed me a picture of a naked male marble sculpture and asked me, ‘Isn’t that the most erotic picture you have ever seen?’
 It was a long time ago, but I do remember feeling the kind of heightened vigilance one feels when speaking in front of a crowd, or walking on a dark street at night.
 I think he enjoyed using the sexual subject matter to make me feel uncomfortable.”

 Then there was the touching.
 Leon is a famously “touchy” guy.
 He doles out kisses—on cheeks, lips, foreheads—and dispenses hugs and grabs shoulders and pats legs.
 His friends (myself included) came to think little of it.
 But it made many women on staff exceedingly uncomfortable.

-“Leon kissed me on the lips under the guise of congratulating me on a life event,” recalls Katherine Marsh, a writer of children’s books who was managing editor and deputy editor at The New Republic from 2005 to 2009.
-“I have been hugged and even cheek-kissed by plenty of male colleagues but this raised my alarm bells.
+“Leon kissed me on the lips under the guise of congratulating me on a life event,” recalls Katherine Marsh, a writer of children’s books who was managing editor and deputy editor at the New Republic from 2005 to 2009.
+“I have been hugged and even cheek-kissed by plenty of male colleagues, but this raised my alarm bells.
 I told several family members at the time because it creeped me out.
 I felt uncomfortable around him for pretty much the rest of my time at TNR.
 I remember warning a new female colleague, Britt Peterson, not to be in a room alone with him.”

 Marin Cogan, a freelance writer who was a reporter-researcher and assistant editor at the magazine from 2007 to 2009, notes, “Last week, I put ‘Leon kissed me’ into the search bar of my email, and to my surprise, four incidents popped up.
 I’d completely buried it.
-In all of these incidents”—none were on the mouth, Cogan clarifies—“I told coworkers, and we all just treated it as an awkward but not uncommon fact of working at TNR.”
+In all of these incidents”—none were on the mouth, Cogan clarifies—“I told co-workers, and we all just treated it as an awkward but not uncommon fact of working at TNR.”

 “Leon would take every opportunity he could to touch me, including kissing me on the face when I did tasks for him,” recalls Kelly.
 “He was notorious for the forehead kiss, which involved putting his hands on either side of your face so you were stuck inside.
 It was, ‘Very good job, little girl.
 This is your reward.’”

 And, of course, there were those occasions when Leon would push even those boundaries.
-On a couple of occasions, after a few drinks, he hit me with an abrupt, decidedly non-platonic kiss.
+On a couple of occasions, after a few drinks, he hit me with an abrupt, decidedly nonplatonic kiss.
 (Yes, a hint of tongue was involved in those cases.)
-This did not happen often and was a move just comic enough he could brush it off as a half-joke.
+This did not happen often and was a move just comic enough that he could brush it off as a half-joke.

-Decidedly not a joke was what happened to Sarah Wildman, a writer at Vox who worked at The New Republic from 1999 to 2003: “One night most of the staff went out.
+Decidedly not a joke was what happened to Sarah Wildman, a writer at Vox who worked at the New Republic from 1999 to 2003: “One night most of the staff went out.
 Leon cornered me by the bathroom and kissed me.
 I clapped my hand over my mouth and he said, ‘I’ve always known you’d do that.’
 I felt terrible afterwards.”

 Another classic Leon move: More than once, when he and I were out for drinks, he would pass along a mundane bit of office gossip, suggest it was a great secret, and tell me that if I ever revealed it to anyone, he’d “tell people we’re fucking.”
 He framed it as a joke, but it was a joke-as-threat.

 Which brings us to the awkwardness of Leon Stories.
 As woman after woman has stressed, Leon’s was not a Harvey Weinstein or Roger Ailes type of predation.
 No one I spoke with was ever physically afraid of him.
-Yes, some feared his ability to make their lives miserable and ruin their futures.
+Yes, some feared his ability to make their life miserable and ruin their future.
 (No one ever doubted his ability to do this.)
 Leon had a reputation for turning hard on those who displeased him.
-Upon joining The New Republic, most people knew (or quickly learned) not to get on Leon’s bad side.
+Upon joining the New Republic, most people knew (or quickly learned) not to get on Leon’s bad side.
 Bad Leon could be scary, no matter where you fell on the org chart.

 As a close intimate of the magazine’s owner, not to mention a quasi-celebrity himself who hobnobbed with the likes of Barbra Streisand and Kirk Douglas, Leon was the most powerful person at the magazine—regardless of who was the top editor at any given moment.